2005-2009 Ford Mustang Coyote 5.0L Engine Swap

 Ford Performance '96-'17 Roller Pilot Bearing: M-7600-B

-Q. Should I even bother doing a Coyote swap?
+Q. Should I even bother doing a Coyote engine swap?

 A. It depends.
-A strong-running 4.6L 3V engine with stage 3 bolt-on upgrades that puts out 404hp & 379lbft is only slightly less powerful than a stock Gen 1 Mustang Coyote so you may feel it's unnecessary.
-You could even supercharge a healthy stock (or built) 4.6L 3V, boost it to 552hp & 523lbft, and bring a real gun instead of a knife to a gunfight!
+A strong-running 4.6L 3V engine with stage 3 bolt-on upgrades that puts out 400hp & 379lbft is only slightly less powerful than a stock Gen 1 Mustang Coyote so you may feel it's unnecessary.
+You could even supercharge a healthy stock 4.6L 3V, boost it to 552hp & 523lbft, and bring a real gun instead of a knife to a gunfight!

-1. OEM '11-'14 GT PCM with custom tune.
-This requires you to swap the Gen 1 timing components onto the Gen 2 engine and use any choice of Coyote intake manifold as long as the IMRCs are disabled.
+2. OEM '11-'14 Mustang GT PCM with custom tune.
+This requires you to swap the Gen 1 camshafts/timing components onto the Gen 2 engine and use any choice of Coyote intake manifold as long as the IMRCs are disabled.

 Q. Could I swap in a cheaper 385hp & 387lbft rated Gen 2 F-150 engine instead of the Gen 2 Mustang version?

-A. Yes you could, and the PBH Gen 2 F-150 Coyote Engine Harness for Ford Performance Control Pack makes that possible, but you'd need the Mustang timing cover to mount the PBH accessory brackets.
+A. Yes you could, and the PBH Gen 2 F-150 Coyote Engine Harness for Ford Performance Gen 2 Control Pack makes that possible but again, you'd need the Mustang timing cover to mount the PBH accessory brackets.

-A. Low mileage used Gen 3 Coyote engines from totaled '18-'23 Mustang GTs are becoming more affordable, and Ford Performance has also developed a Control Pack (part no. M-6017-M50B) to make a Gen 3 Coyote engine swap possible into older manual transmission Mustangs and hot rods.
+A. If you opt for a brand new Ford Performance crate engine, the entry-level Coyote will be the Gen 3 version anyway.
+Fortunately low mileage used Gen 3 Coyote engines from totalled '18-'23 Mustang GTs are becoming more affordable, and Ford Performance has also developed a Control Pack (part no. M-6017-M50B) to make a Gen 3 Coyote engine swap possible into any manual transmission Mustang or hot rod.

 In order to make this engine swap work in an '05-'09 GT using a custom tuned '11-'14 GT PCM, you'd need the following combination of parts: